 I sensed hope—that thing I’d, for a long time, been aching for and simultaneously resenting.
 At the end of the service, we were to write our biggest dreams on piece of paper and attach it to the cross at the front of the sanctuary.
 I wrote down each of our business names, the non-profit we want to start, and the desire for a new start in a home that was ours; and I drew a circle around it all.

-Even though it felt like chaos, God was ordering our steps.
+Even though it felt like chaos, we hoped God was ordering our steps.

 This is part 19 of 31 in a personal story participating in the Write 31 Days Challenge.
 To start at the beginning or to see all the posts in order, click here.
 If you want to follow along, follow on social media or subscribe as a reader to Eclectic Affinity.